 We recommend you explore the tight streets first.
 You will find little shops, cafes & restaurants and we also noticed that not one front door here looks the same, so it is fun to check out all the different doors!
 Then maybe walk up to visit the church for an incredible coastal vista and make your way back down to the seafront for even more restaurants with excellent seafood and delicious italian ice cream opportunities.

-Just a 3km walk along the coast is Portorož, (45mins), which is very different to Piran, as a more glitzy, modern seaside resort with shopping, beaches, big hotels and casinos.
-There is lots of stuff for kids here along the coast, private beaches and swimming pools, play parks and pretty much all you need for a fun day out at the seaside.
+Just a 3km walk along the coast is Portorož, (45mins), which is very different to Piran.
+It's a more glitzy, modern seaside resort with shopping, beaches, big hotels and casinos.
+There is lots of stuff here for kids lining the coast, with private beaches and swimming pools, play parks and pretty much all you need for a fun day out at the seaside.

 There is a nature preserve for birds closeby and this is where you can start the coastal cycle path along the Adriatic.
 It is also well worth taking a drive towards Italy and Ankaran, where we have found 2 hotel & camping complexes right by the sea, where, for a small fee, a family can go for another day out swimming by the sea or in pools, relaxing and using the hotel's facilities.

-Just 30 minutes across the Italian border is Trieste's delightful little fishing village of Muggia, which is great for a seaside stroll, Italian style, there is also a jazz festival here in the autumn and all along the Italian Riviera, based in the Gulf of Trieste, is a huge yacht festival each year, called the Barcolana, (check our events page to see when).
-When you consider that Venice is just a 2 hour drive then there really is a lot of Italian coastline to explore.
+Just 30 minutes across the Italian border is Trieste's delightful little fishing village of Muggia, which is great for a seaside stroll and a bite to eat..
+Italian style.
+There is also a jazz festival here in the autumn and a little further along the Italian coast in the Gulf of Trieste, there is a huge yacht festival each year, called the Barcolana, (check our events page to see when).
+When you consider that Venice is just a 2 hour drive then there really is a lot of Italian coastline for you to explore.

 If you fancy spending the day by an Italian beach then Sistiana is only 40 minutes away and you could also combine this with a walk along the incredible rocky coastal cliff walk that leads up from this bay.
-Slightly further afield is Grado, (70 mins), a much bigger and modern holiday village resort, with docks for luxury yachts and a long sandy beach, where you really could experience a typical day on an Italian beach, with the rented deckchair, umbrella and waiter service!
+Slightly further afield is Grado, (70 mins), a much bigger and modern holiday resort, with docks for luxury yachts and a long sandy beach, where you really could experience a typical day on an Italian beach, with the rented deckchair, umbrella and waiter service!

-Maybe the bigger surprise for some guests is that it is very easy to have a day out in Croatia and be home for a nice glass of wine!
-Opatija (1hour 10 mins), has a fantastic 12km coastline promenade walk, the "Lungomare" (long sea), along the rugged Croatian coastline, built by the Emperor and still majestic.
+Maybe the bigger surprise for some guests is that it is very easy to have a day out in Croatia and be home in the evening for a nice glass of wine!
+Opatija (1hour 10 mins), has a fantastic 12km coastline promenade walk, the "Lungomare" (long sea), along the rugged Croatian coastline, built by the Austrian Emperor and still majestic.
 There is a completely different feel in this part of the world for you to experience and there is a large choice of rocky and pebble beaches to explore.

 We get quite a few cyclists, particularly Dutch and Belgian, visiting Lipizzaner Lodge on their way down from Prague to Porec on their epic cycling adventure.
 You can combine a wonderful day round trip exploring the Istrian peninsula, dropping in on some Croatian seaside towns and then visiting one or two of several stunning hilltop villages on the way back to Slovenia.
-(For families there is a new Aquasplash facility on the way to Porec).
+(For young families there is also a new Aquasplash facility on the way to Porec).